 The parties may modify the limitation periods.
+However they may not

-- (a) They may not shorten the general limitation period to less than one year and - (b) the maximum limitation period to less than 4 years; - (c) they can extend the maximum limitation period to not more than 15 years.
+- (a) shorten the general limitation period to less than one year and - (b) the maximum limitation period to less than 4 years; - (c) extend the maximum limitation period to more than 15 years.